boscoh/inmembrane/docs/inmembrane.markdown

 # Abstract

 _inmembrane_ is a tool to predict the surface-exposed regions of membrane proteins in sets of bacterial protein sequences.
-It is intended to be a direct replacement for SurfG+, which implemented such a protocol for Gram-positive bacterial proteomes.
-Through the use of a modern scripting language, _inmembrane_ provides a more accessible code base that is easier to modify, and provides a useful example of writing programs for bioinformatic analysis.
+We have implemented a protocol for determining surface exposed proteins in Gram-positive bacterial proteomes by interfacing with multiple predictors of subcellular localization and membrane protein topology.
+Through the use of a modern scripting language, _inmembrane_ provides an accessible code base and extensible architecture that is amenable to modification for related sequence annotation tasks.
 The program is hosted on the Github repository http://github.com/boscoh/inmembrane.

 # Background

 A common task in bioinformatics is to integrate the results of protein prediction programs to deduce complex properties of proteins.
 In studies of membrane proteomes, quick annotation of an experimentally detected set of the proteins can help highlight sequences of unexpected localization, and can alert researchers to possible contamination from other subcellular fractions.
 Ultimately, a concise summary of the properties of the detected membrane proteins in a particular proteomic dataset allows meaningful comparisons between different bacterial strains, species, and their responses in membrane remodelling to host and enviromental challenges.

-In studies of membrane proteomes, quick annotation of an experimentally detected set of the proteins can help detect sequences of unexpected localization, and can alert researchers to possible contamination from other subcellular fractions.
-Ultimately, a concise summary of the properties of the detected membrane proteins in a particular proteomic set allows meaningful comparisons between different bacterial strains, species, and their responses in membrane remodelling to host and enviromental challenges.

 *****